fmidev/helm-charts/charts/geoweb-frontend/README.md

 ```

 # Chart Configuration
-The following table lists the configurable parameters of the GeoWeb frontend chart and their default values.
+The following table lists the configurable parameters of the GeoWeb frontend chart and their default values specified in file values.yaml.

 | Parameter | Description | Default |
 | - | - | - |